 One could be forgiven for assuming that the real gaming in MMORPGs goes on inside the virtual worlds created by developers and played by millions of people every day.
 While it’s true that the endless hours spent logged in to games such as World of Warcraft or Everquest II count as playing the game, it is definitely not the whole story.
 There is another level of gaming that occurs outside the games themselves, one that enables players to form bonds across different games, genres and platforms.
 One that can be played at any time of the day, logged in or not.
 This is the real game, where reputations can be made or broken, were enemies can brag and recruits found.
 This is the world of the message board.

 Message boards are nothing new, obviously.
 Anyone with some server space and a free copy can put up a message board.
 But communities are formed from far more than this.
-Gaming forum communities can generally go two ways – the generic “all games discussion” format (such as this site for example) and the “game specific discussion” format (official or fansite game-specific forums) – but both provide outlets for players to communicate when they can’t actually be in the game, usually while at work or school.
+Gaming forum communities can generally go two ways – the generic “all games discussion” format (such as this site for example) or the “game specific discussion” format (official or fansite game-specific forums) but both provide outlets for players to communicate when they can’t actually be in the game, usually while at work or school.
 We can’t always be in the game, but we can (almost) always be on the message boards.

 For games featuring PvP, forums form a large portion of communication between players.
 While you might never have the opportunity to run into someone in game, there is plenty of time for a detailed discussion on the merits of armor in-between running reports or doing term paper research.
 Players can debate the relative merits of PvP in assorted games and why one game was better than another.
 Not only can player reputations be made or broken, but the (in)famy of their guilds as well.